Department of Surgery

 - Comparison of different repair methods of postoperative abdominal wall hernia: a prospective study

-- Aberrant DNA methylation in different DNA sources of patients with colon cancer
+- Aberrant DNA methylation in different DNA sources of patients with gastrointestinal cancer

 Projects funded by the Research Council of Lithuania:

-• The annual Laparoscopic Gastric Bypass Course orginized by the Department of Surgery, Lithuanian University of Medicine was already attended by surgeons from 13 Central and Eastern European countries and United Arab Emirates.
+- The annual Laparoscopic Gastric Bypass Course organized by the Department of Surgery, Lithuanian University of Medicine.